Thomaskolb/RAG-Demo/README.md

 ```
 python3 atlas/preprocessing/download_model.py --model models/atlas/base --output_directory {MODEL_DIR}
 ```
 2. Download the indices shard files from ATLAS.
+These are 127 files that we will build our (smaller) index from in the next step.
 For example base:
 ```
 python atlas/preprocessing/download_index.py --index indices/atlas/wiki/base --output_directory {INDEX_DIR}
 ```